roman-milk/roman-milk.github.io/three-sisters-a-crazy-lesbian-orgy.md

  Jill's squirting coated my face as I hungrily licked and licked, the taste everything I had fantasized.
 Jill moaned, "Oh yes, Jasmine, lick my cunt, don't you dare fucking stop."

  I wished I could stay buried between Jill's legs forever, as her hairy cunt created an aroma that was so intoxicating I was enveloped in perfection.
 Combined with the deliciousness of her cum that was utterly irresistible, I knew I was not only Caroline's submissive, but would be Jill's too if the opportunity arose.
-Report_Story #4